Flag of Alberta: Flag of Lieutenant Governor

 The Lieutenant Governor of Alberta's symbol features the shield of Alberta surrounded by golden Canadian maple leaves and a royal crown on top.
 This is shown on the flag of the lieutenant governor on a field of royal blue.
 The flag is flown from the roof of the Alberta Legislature Building when the lieutenant governor is in residence, alongside the provincial flag, the Canadian flag, and the Union Jack.
 The Governor General of Canada approved the flag in 1981.

-According to the official guidelines, the flag is not to be flown inside a building when the governor is on the premises of the legislature building.
+According to the official guidelines, the flag is not to be flown inside a building when the Lieutenant Governor is on the premises of the legislature building.
 It is never to be flown on or inside a church and never to be lowered to half-mast.
 On the death of a Lieutenant Governor, while in office, the flag is taken down until a successor is sworn in.
 The Lieutenant Governor's flag "has precedence" over all other flags in Alberta, except for the Royal flags of Canada and the Governor General's Flag.
 However, upon the occasion of a visit by either a royal dignitary or the governor general, their flag does not replace the lieutenant governor's in the legislature building.
 The Lieutenant governor's flag has precedence over any member of the Royal Family except for The King.